fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

 funcKey2: funcValue2
 ```

 Voila!
-Both functions are deployed in one step and the new application variables will be available to any functions in this app.
+Both functions are deployed in one step and the new application variables will be available to any function in this app.

 ## Summary